Written by Saanchi Biyani, a grade 5 student.

 First, let me tell you about the Notre Dame Cathedral and its rebuilding.

 Notre Dame Cathedral, which means “Our Lady” in French, is a very old Cathedral in Paris, France.
 The Cathedral has been an important center for religious and secular life.
-It used to be the seat of the A senior member of the Christian church, and so it was the most significant religious building in the city.
+It used to be the seat of the bishop, and so it was the most significant religious building in the city.

 A Cathedral, while it can be called a church, is not the same.
 A church is a “house of worship for the Christians.
-A Cathedral, however, while it is a place of worship, it is also a place of religious authority, usually where the seat of a A senior member of the Christian church is – so it’s more important in a way.
+A Cathedral, however, while it is a place of worship, it is also a place of religious authority, usually where the seat of a bishop is – so it’s more important in a way.
 Usually, there is only one Cathedral in a city, but there would be many churches.

 Notre Dame is known for its size, antiquity, and stunning architecture.
 Located on the famous river Seine, it is a big tourist attraction with around 13 million people visiting it every year.
 The foundation stone was laid by Pope Alexander III as the construction begun in 1163. – it was completed by 1260, though it was modified frequently in the following centuries.